 Synthesis of this material was by the solid state reaction method.
 Stoichiometric amounts of the below precursors were mixed, pelletized at 70,000 psi and sintered for 12 hours at 890C.
 The pellet was then annealed for 10+ hours at 500C in flowing O2.

-The 4-point probe was bonded to the pellet with CW2400 silver epoxy and used 7 volts on the primary.
+The 4-point probe was bonded to the pellet with CW2400 silver epoxy and used 7 volts on the primary side.
 Temperature was determined using an Omega type "T" thermocouple and precision OP77 DC amplifier.
 The magnetometer employed twin Honeywell SS94A1F Hall-effect sensors with a tandem sensitivity of 50 mv/Gauss.